Woody Strode: College career

-Strode, Kenny Washington, and Jackie Robinson starred on the 1939 UCLA Bruins football team, in which they made up three of the four backfield players.
+Strode, Kenny Washington, and Jackie Robinson starred on the undefeated 1939 UCLA Bruins football team, in which they made up three of the four backfield players.
 They became famous nationally as "the Gold Dust gang".

 Along with Ray Bartlett, there were four Black Americans playing for the Bruins, when only a few dozen at all played on other college football teams.
-They played eventual conference and national champion USC to a scoreless tie with the 1940 Rose Bowl on the line.
+They played eventual conference and Helms national champion USC to a scoreless tie with those championships and 1940 Rose Bowl on the line.
 It was the first UCLA–USC rivalry football game with national implications.

+Strode was also an All-American thrower for the UCLA Bruins track and field team, finishing 4th in the shot put at the 1938 NCAA track and field championships.

 Early acting appearances

-Strode made his first appearance in Sundown (1941) playing a native policeman.
-He had a small role in Star Spangled Rhythm (1942), as a chauffeur of Rochester (Edward Anderson) and could be glimpsed in No Time for Love (1943).
+Strode made his first film appearance in Sundown (1941), playing a native policeman.
+He had a small role in Star Spangled Rhythm (1942), as a chauffeur of Rochester (Edward Anderson), and could be glimpsed in No Time for Love (1943).

 Professional football career

 When World War II broke out, Strode was playing for the Hollywood Bears in the Pacific Coast Professional Football League.
 He was drafted at age 27 and soon joined the United States Army Air Corps and spent the war unloading bombs in Guam and the Marianas, as well as playing on the Army football team at March Field in Riverside, California.

 After the war, he worked at serving subpoenas and escorting prisoners for the L.A.
 County District Attorney's Office.
-Strode and Kenny Washington were two of the first African-Americans to play in major college programs and later the modern National Football League (along with Marion Motley and Bill Willis, who signed with the contemporary rival All-America Football Conference), playing for the Los Angeles Rams in 1946.
+Strode and Kenny Washington were two of the first African Americans to play in major college programs and later the modern National Football League (along with Marion Motley and Bill Willis, who signed with the contemporary rival All-America Football Conference), playing for the Los Angeles Rams in 1946.
 No black men had played in the NFL from 1933 to 1946.
 UCLA teammate Jackie Robinson would go on to break the color barrier in Major League Baseball (in fact, Robinson, Strode, and Washington had all played in the semi-professional Pacific Coast Professional Football League earlier in the decade).

+Around the year 1939, Strode, Washington and Robinson provided the UCLA with one of its best seasons in American Football.
+This had given the three a boost in fame, with fans referring to them as "The Gold Dust Gang".
+Woody Strode was one of the end position players while Kenny was a running back.
+Unable to join professional football at the time, the two participated as semi-professional players for the Hollywood Bears.